Even-tr/IN-STK5000-9000-Project-2/README.md

 ```bash
 source ./IN-STK5000/bin/activate
 ```
-The virtual environment can be deactivated using this command
+The virtual environment can be deactivated using this command:

 ```bash
 deactivate